isomerpages/nrf-corp/_rie-ecosystem/Research, Innovation and Enterprise 2030.md

 <p>The <strong>Research, Innovation and Enterprise (RIE) 2030 plan</strong> is
-a five-year strategy that will strengthen Singapore’s overall competitiveness and societal resilience, and put the nation in a stronger position to address the challenges and opportunities in the current volatile global landscape.</p>
+a five-year strategy that will strengthen Singapore’s overall competitiveness and societal resilience, and put the nation in a stronger position to address the challenges and opportunities in a global landscape.</p>
-<p>A major new initiative in RIE2030 will be the launching of two <strong>RIE Flagships</strong> and
+<p>A major new initiative in RIE2030 will be the launch of two <strong>RIE Flagships</strong> and
 two <strong>RIE Grand Challenges</strong>.
 These large national research and translational programmes will advance economic outcomes and strategic priorities in key areas.</p>